-G: I have a really involved, supportive husband, a Palm pilot, a Franklin Covey Planner system, a great assistant named Jeffrey, and a family who gets it.
+G: I have a really involved, supportive husband, a smartphone, a Franklin Covey Planner system, a great assistant named Jeffrey, and a family who gets it.
 Plus the 4 new restaurants are three minutes from my house so working close enough to home to ride my bike helps too.

 D: Well, I want one of those planners…or better yet, I want me a Jeffrey!

 (So if you’re reading this Jeffrey, give me a call…)

 Merci beaucoup Gale, for taking the time to talk to chat.